 3 hours.
-A further broadening of the student's knowledge and ability to combine methods of painting, sculpture, fiber arts, photography and other medias.
-Specifically in this course there is an opportunity to learn from contemporary artist's methods and techniques while building upon a variety of ideas and concepts.
+This class further broadens the student's knowledge and ability to combine methods of painting, sculpture, fiber arts, photography and other medias.
+Specifically in this course there is an opportunity to learn from contemporary artists' methods and techniques while building upon a variety of ideas and concepts.
 Additional course fee required.